Bhongir Assembly constituency

 Bhongir Assembly constituency is a constituency of the Telangana Legislative Assembly, India.
 It is one among 12 constituencies in the Yadadri Bhuvanagiri district.
 It is part of Bhongir Lok Sabha constituency.

-Pailla Shekar Reddy of Telangana Rashtra Samithi won the seat for the first time in 2014 Assembly election and for a second time in 2019 Assembly election.
+Pailla Shekar Reddy of Telangana Rashtra Samithi won the seat for the first time in 2014 Assembly election and for a second time in the 2018 Assembly election.
+Kumbam Anil Kumar Reddy of Indian National Congress won the seat in the 2023 Assembly election.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: